rigaya/QSVEnc/QSVEncC_Options.en.md

   - guide=&lt;int&gt;  (default: 1)
     Matching mode.
     - 0
-      Select the candidate with the minimum match-quality from C/P/N.
+      Select the candidate with the minimum match-quality from C/P/N. Note: if C is fully progressive (zero combing), it is always kept to avoid introducing combing from mixing fields of different time origins.
     - 1
       Prefer C when it is clean enough, otherwise choose from P/N.